-The aggregate amount of additional general mortgage bonds and first mortgage bonds that could be issued is approximately \$600 million based on estimates of the value of property encumbered by the general mortgage, the cost of such property and the 70% bonding ratio contained in the general mortgage.
-As a result of contractual limitations expiring in November 2005, the aggregate amount of first mortgage bonds and general mortgage bonds cannot currently be increased.
-As of March 31, 2003, outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$3.3 billion as shown in the following table.
+While the aggregate amount of additional general mortgage bonds and first mortgage bonds that could be issued is approximately \$680 million based on estimates of the value of the Company's property encumbered by the general mortgage, the cost of such property and the 70% bonding ratio contained in the general mortgage, as a result of contractual limitations on the Company and CenterPoint Energy expiring in November 2005, the aggregate amount of first mortgage bonds and general mortgage bonds cannot be increased above current levels.
+As of June 30, 2003, outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$3.3 billion as shown in the following table.
 Amounts are expressed in thousands.